Clan Wallace: Origins of the clan

 The Wallace family first came to Scotland with a Breton family in the 11th century.
 David I of Scotland was eager to extend the benefits of Norman influence and gave grants to the nobles of the south.
 Among them was Walter FitzAlan, who the Scottish king appointed his Steward in 1136.
 One of FitzAlan's followers was Richard Wallace from Oswestry who came north to try to improve his fortunes.
 Oswestry is on the Welsh border.
 So it is possible that the name Wallace may be a corruption of Le Waleis meaning 'the Welshman'.
-A similar theory is the name being derived from the Old English wylisc (pronounced "wullish"), meaning 'foreigner' or 'Welshman'.
+A similar theory is the name being derived from the Old English wǣlisċ, meaning 'foreigner' or 'Welshman'.
 However, while it is possible that the Wallaces in the Clyde area were originally Britons from Wales, who came north with David I of Scotland in the eleventh century, another theory is that they were Britons who had settled in the Kingdom of Strathclyde in the tenth century, as the 'Welsh' term was also used for the Cumbric-speaking Celtic Britons of that area.

 The steward received from King David lands in Ayrshire and so it was here that his follower Richard Wallace settled.
 Richard Wallace was granted his own estate in Kyle, where it is claimed that his name Richard is still remembered in the placename of the village of Riccarton.
 Richard Wallace (Walensis) held lands in Kilmarnock and was a vassal of the High Steward of Scotland before 1160.
 His grandson was Adam Walays who in turn had two sons, the eldest of whom succeeded to the family estates in Ayrshire.
 Adam's younger son was Malcolm Wallace who received the lands of Auchinbothie and Elderslie in Renfrewshire.